Azad77/backup_hashnode/ckqdlpsbj0b0xgss19y015yf8.md

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1624712028463/s5J0sqDSn.png align="left")

-To close jupyter notebook, inside conda mrompt use control and c.
+To close jupyter notebook, inside conda mrompt, use control and c.

 ```python
 ctrl+c
 ```

-If you like the content, please [SUBSCRIBE](https://www.youtube.com/channel/UCpbWlHEqBSnJb6i4UemXQpA?sub_confirmation=1) to my channel for the future content.
+If you find this content helpful, please consider [SUBSCRIBING](https://www.youtube.com/channel/UCpbWlHEqBSnJb6i4UemXQpA) to my channel for future updates.

-To get full video tutorial and certificate, please, enroll in the course through this link: [https://www.udemy.com/course/python-for-researchers/?referralCode=886CCF5C552567F1C4E7](https://www.udemy.com/course/python-for-researchers/?referralCode=886CCF5C552567F1C4E7)
+If you would like to get the full video tutorial and a certificate, you can enroll in the course by following this link: [https://www.udemy.com/course/python-for-researchers/?referralCode=886CCF5C552567F1C4E7](https://www.udemy.com/course/python-for-researchers/?referralCode=886CCF5C552567F1C4E7)